 Special partial-fees scholarships are offered for students who wish to carry out research of benefit to the University on the subject of independent tertiary education towards the degrees of M.Phil. or Ph.D.
 The CER offers a unique focus on this area with staff who can offer experience and academic expertise.
 Please apply in the normal manner, detailing your proposed research project and requesting consideration for a scholarship.
 There are no full-fees scholarships currently available.

 Foreign credential evaluation

 The Centre offers services in the evaluation and interpretation of foreign educational credentials.
 In mid-2009, the Centre absorbed the work previously undertaken by Marquess Educational Consultants, a foreign credential evaluation firm established in 2005 by the University’s Chancellor, and therefore builds on an established reputation in the field.
 The Centre has worked particularly with the most complex and difficult cases in credential evaluation, and provides consultancy and expert opinion on an advisory basis.
-Since 2005, the Centre and its predecessor have provided several thousand expert opinions on education for use before the United States Government Citizenship and Immigration Service (USCIS) and consulted on over ten thousand cases.
+Over the years, the Centre and its predecessor have provided several thousand expert opinions on education for use before the United States Government Citizenship and Immigration Service (USCIS) and consulted on over ten thousand cases.